Blogs

 These claim responses are usually easy to resolve once you identify what is missing.

-- Attach the missing documentation in your clearinghouse or payer portal.
+• Attach the missing documentation in Service Center or the payer portal (if required).

 How to Prevent It Next Time